About the Gadbrook Park BID

 - Business park wide procurement of this service has driven down the cost of security guard services by nearly 20%

-Theme Two - Green, Clean and Sustainable
+Theme Two - A Connected and Supported Business Park

 - Image enhancements

 - Litter picking service

 - Regular image audits

 - Working with employers to develop parking solutions and improved enforcement of traffic management measures

 The 9 members on our Executive Board comprise of a Chair, a Deputy Chair and a Treasurer.
 The Gadbrook Park BID group elects volunteers for the Board at the Annual General Meeting.
 Each company can elect one person to the Executive Board.
 However, if a member is unable to attend a meeting he/she can choose a representative to attend and vote in their place.
 Executive Board members can remove any Elected Members with a majority vote.

 The Executive Board has the power to fill any casual vacancies that occur in the board with members of the Partnership.
 However, any such co-opted member must stand down at the AGM.